hardpenguin/firefox_downloader/README.md

 ## Status

+Already implemented:

-- basic functionality is implemented
+- basic functionality
+- safeguards in case of problem with the target path or the archive

 ## Todo

 - alternatives system support
-- some safeguards
 - debug mode
 - support for non-root users
 - parameters support (e.g. language, temp path)